 - There are two different patches in development for the PC / Mac edition of Diablo III: a minor bug fix and balance patch, and a major content patch.

-- There are numerous issues and changes that are also being worked on, that may show up in those patches, or might not be ready until later patches.
+- There are many issues and changes that are also being worked on.
+Some issues will be fixed in those patches, while others might not be ready until later patches.

-- The next Diablo III PC / Mac patch will be a minor bug fix and balancing patch, and will most likely be titled Patch 2.0.4.
+- The next Diablo III PC / Mac patch will be a minor bug fix patch, and will most likely be titled Patch 2.0.5.

 - Here are details on the changes and fixes that are expected for that patch.